 - Make sure that you know how the kitchen works: what goes down the sink drain and /or garbage disposal, what gets thrown out and what gets recycled.
 Learn where the utensils, cups and dishes are kept, and always clean up after yourself.

-- Ask how to operate the washer and dryer and what times and days you can use the machines.
+- Ask how to operate the clothes washer and dryer and what times and days you can use the machines.

 - Volunteer for another chore you can do as your share of the housework.